JuperTronic/Jupertronic_Super_Skeeter_Sequence_Synth/README.md

   - Added sync out.
 It may be affected by the legato adjustment.
   - Root note changes via MIDI are stored when received and take effect on first note of sequence only, not in the middle, to prevent live jam timing accidents when you trigger a change.
   - Sequence changes are stored when buttons are pressed and take effect on the first note of a sequence only as explained above.
-  - A second Arduino connected to the buttons runs an OLED display showing the sequence # selected so you can tell what the heck you're doing when you change sequnces.
+  - A second Arduino connected to the buttons runs an OLED display showing the sequence # selected so you can tell what the heck you're doing when you change sequences.
   - Drone button LED flashes on last note of sequence.
   - OLED screen has a blinking indicator for last note and first note of sequence for timing cues.